Disrepair and maintenance issues

 - If you haven't heard back, send a final letter or email to your landlord giving them 48 hours to respond.
 There are sample letters on the Shelter website.

-- Still dissatisfied with your landlord's progress or response?
-Contact us.
+- If you are still dissatisfied with your landlord's progress or response then contact our Housing Standards team.
 We will arrange an inspection and may take enforcement action.

 Problems with HMOs